jerryp1/mapcomp/README.md

 ## Benchmarks

-For benchmark, please follow the instructions below.
+For benchmarks, please follow the instructions below.

 ### Mapping protocols: